Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

-of $A$ generate the 1-parameter hermitean matrix flow for all angles $0 \leq t \leq 2\pi$.
-If ${\cal F}_A(t_1)$ and ${\cal F}_A(t_2)$ are block diagonalized simultaneously by the same unitary matrix $X$ into the same block pattern for some $A(t_2) \neq A(t_1)$, then every matrix ${\cal F}_A(t)$ of the flow ${\cal F}_A$ is uniformly block diagonalized by $X$ and subsequently so is $A = H + iK$ itself.\\[1mm] The matrix field of values (FOV) problem \cite{J78} is invariant under unitary similarities.
-The field of values boundary curve of any matrix $A$ can be determined by finding the extreme real eigenvalues for each hermitean ${\cal F}_A(t)$ with $ 0 \leq t \leq 2\pi$ and then evaluating certain eigenvector $A$-inner products to construct the FOV boundary points in the complex plane.
-One way to approximate the FOV boundary curve is to compute full eigenanalyses of ${\cal F}_A(t_k)$ for a large set of angles $0 \leq t_k \leq 2\pi$ via Francis QR.
+of $A$ generate the 1--parameter hermitean matrix flow for all angles $0 \leq t \leq 2\pi$.
+This matrix flow goes back to Bendixson \cite{Be} and Johnson \cite{J78} who studied effective ways to compute matrix field of values boundary curves.
+Whether there are different associated matrix flows that could enable such matrix computations and what they might look like is an open problem.
+If two matrices ${\cal F}_A(t_1)$ and ${\cal F}_A(t_2)$ in this specific flow are properly block diagonalized simultaneously by the same unitary matrix $X$ into the same block diagonal pattern for some $A(t_2) \neq A(t_1)$, then every matrix ${\cal F}_A(t)$ of the flow ${\cal F}_A$ is uniformly block diagonalized by $X$ and subsequently so is $A = H + iK$ itself, see \cite{FUDecompMatrFoV} for details.\\[1mm] The matrix field of values (FOV) problem \cite{J78} is invariant under unitary similarities.
+The field of values boundary curve of any matrix $A$ can be determined by finding the extreme real eigenvalues for each hermitean ${\cal F}_A(t)$ with $ 0 \leq t \leq 2\pi$ and then evaluating certain eigenvector $A$--inner products to construct the FOV boundary points in the complex plane.
+One way to approximate the FOV boundary curve is to compute full eigenanalyses of hermitean matrices ${\cal F}_A(t_k)$ for a large set of angles $0 \leq t_k \leq 2\pi$ reliably via Francis QR as QR is a global method and has no problems with eigen--decompositions of normal matrices.
 Speedier ways use path following methods such as initial value ODE solvers or discretized ZNN methods.
-But path following eigencurve methods cannot insure that they find the extreme eigenvalues of ${\cal F}_A(t_k)$ if the eigencurves of $A$ cross in the interval $[0,2\pi]$.
-Eigencurve crossings can only occur for decomposable matrices $A$, see \cite{NW29}.
-Finding eigencurve crossings for decomposing matrices $A$ takes up a large part of \cite{LM18} and still fails to adapt IVP ODE path following methods to all possible types of decompositions for static matrices $A$.\\ The elementary method of \cite{FUDecompMatrFlow20} solves the field of values problem for decomposable matrices $A$ for the first time without having to compute all eigenvalues of each ${\cal F}_A(t_k)$ by using Francis QR for example.
-Our combined matrix decomposition and discretized ZNN method is up to 4 times faster than the Francis QR based field of values method or any other IVP ODE solver method.
-It depicts the FOV boundary accurately and quickly for all decomposing matrices $A\in \CC_{n,n}$, see \cite{FUDecompMatrFoV} for more details and ZNN Matlab codes.\\[-2mm]
+But path following eigencurve methods cannot ensure that they find the extreme eigenvalues of ${\cal F}_A(t_k)$ if the eigencurves of ${\cal F}_A(t)$ cross in the interval $[0,2\pi]$.
+Eigencurve crossings can only occur for unitarily decomposable matrices $A$, see \cite{NW29}.
+Finding eigencurve crossings for decomposing matrices $A$ takes up a large part of \cite{LM18} and still fails to adapt IVP ODE path following methods for all possible types of decompositions for static matrices $A$.\\ The elementary method of \cite{FUDecompMatrFlow23} helps to solve the field of values problem for decomposable matrices $A$ for the first time without having to compute all eigenvalues of each hermitean ${\cal F}_A(t_k)$ by -- for example -- using the global Francis QR algorithm.
+Our combined matrix decomposition and discretized ZNN method is up to 4 times faster than the Francis QR based global field of values method or any other IVP ODE analytic continuation method.
+It depicts the FOV boundary accurately and quickly for all decomposing and indecomposible matrices $A\in \CC_{n,n}$, see \cite{FUDecompMatrFoV} for more details and ZNN Matlab codes.\\[2mm] {\bf (IX) \ Time--varying Sylvester and Lyapunov Matrix Equations :}\\[2mm] {\bf (S) } The static {\bf \emph{Sylvester equation}} model